Das-Kollektiv/tdme2/README-TerrainEditor.md

         - normal align
       - the foliage brush is displayed on top of terrain
     - use the ramp tool to connect higher terrain with lower terrain
-    - mirror the map around x and y axis, this is WIP
+    - mirror the map around x and/or y axis optionally flipped

 - Links
     - TDME2 Engine, see [README.md](./README.md)